 A small hatchback in a light color will go well with white rims, and the blue car is no exception.

-So, if you have a hatchback like the Hyundai Veloster, Ford Focus, Honda Civic, Mazda 3, or Nissan Leaf, then white is my recommendation when you want to upgrade your rims.
+So, if you have a hatchback like the Hyundai Veloster, Ford Focus, Honda Civic, Mazda 3, or Nissan Leaf, white is my recommendation when upgrading your rims.

 The white rims will be a catalyst for the striking color of your car; it’s like whipped cream on top of a fruit-flavored pudding.